cklutzke/H517Project1/README.md

 TODO:
 For a C you need:
-the graph and the map should be well labeled an about screen with details on who wrote the project, where the data came from, etc.
+an about screen with details on who wrote the project, where the data came from, etc.

 For a B you need to add: